ScottKirvan/ScooterUtils/README.md

 off.
 Just hit **Restart Editor...** and you're project will shutdown and restart -- no launcher popping up and prompting for what to load, and no searching in file explorer to find the uproject file to open.

+### Show Project in Explorer
+**Show Project in Explorer** is found in the Main Menu bar, under **File > Show Project in Explorer**.

+This will open file explorer in your main project folder -- i.e. the same folder as your project's `.uproject` file.

+Being able to open the project in Explorer is nice for when you've opened a project from the Launcher and you need to know where it's actually stored on disk.
+You can also do this by right clicking on assets in the content browser, which will take you do your project's content folder, but this menu makes it a bit quicker to get to.

 ### Installation